tapans/DIY-Surveillance-with-Smartphones/README.md

 3. Assign a static IP on each smartphone. enable ssh login without password (scp ~/.ssh/id_rsa.pub android@ip:~/.ssh/authorized_keys)

-4. Start the Debian container on the server phone, SSH into it (ssh android@ip_address), sudo su, git clone this repo, chmod +x run.sh, edit conf/config file with your custom settings, and execute run.sh script to install zoneminder, dependencies and common configurations.
+4. Start the Debian container on the server phone, SSH into it (ssh android@ip_address), sudo su, git clone this repo, chmod +x start.bash, edit config files in conf directory with your custom settings, and execute start.bash script to install zoneminder, dependencies, jobs, and common configurations.

 5. Open Zoneminder in web browser at http://serverip/zm Click Options,